 A conservation officer who’s watching for people fishing on a river system can stay hidden while seeing a live view of multiple different locations in the area simply by looking at their mobile device.
 The officer placed 3 cameras, one on the trail coming into the location.
 Another camera right by the river looking at the most popular fishing spot.
 The last camera was placed on the trail just a few feet away so that from behind the large tree the officer could look at the trail to see if anyone was approaching the hiding spot.

 The poachers had no idea they were being watched with this DIY wireless wildlife camera as they cast out their illegal snagging hooks during a closed fishing period.

 Another story is from a researcher who had traps set to catch endangered bird species who used the cameras to watch the nets.
 As a bird flew into the net the researchers could check every few minutes which greatly reduced the time the birds were in trapped.
 This reduced stress time on the animals.

 Wireless Wildlife Remote Camera

-The range on these cameras to your cell phone for viewing is not great.
+The range on this diy wireless wildlife camera to your cell phone for viewing is not great.
 It’s about 300 feet line of sight.
 Even with its limited range, the camera has many uses.
-The reason for short range is usually the cell phone.
+There are many ways we can extend the range.
 I’ll add a link here to the next project when it’s done for adding a range booster that will give you over 1km to your cell phone.
 It’s a booster that you carry with you that talks to the camera.